Suggestions, Comments and Complaints

 We aim to settle complaints as soon as possible, and to acknowledge receipt of complaints within 3 working days.

-We aim to have looked into the matter within 20 working days.
+We aim to have looked into the matter within 3 months.
 You may then receive a formal reply in writing, or you may be invited to meet with the person concerned to attempt to resolve the issue.